itsech0/itsech0.github.io/content/posts/four-noble-truths.md

 color = "" #color from the theme settings
 +++

-In Buddhism, the Four Noble Truths are "the truths of the Noble Ones", the truths or realities for the "spiritually worthy ones".
+The Four Noble Truths describe the reality of the struggle with life and a way to curb strife through the curbing of craving and the following of the noble eight-fold path.

-The truths are:
+The Four Noble Truths are:

 dukkha (literally "suffering"; here "unsatisfactoriness") is an innate characteristic of existence in the realm of samsara;